Frederick VI, Landgrave of Hesse-Homburg: Biography

 Born in Homburg, Hesse, on 30 July 1769, Friedrich Joseph Ludwig Carl August was the eldest son of the incumbent Landgrave of Hesse-Homburg, Frederick V, and his wife Caroline of Hesse-Darmstadt, the eldest child of the then Landgrave of Hesse-Darmstadt, Louis IX.

 Frederick was appointed a captain of the Russian cavalry in 1783 and was made an Austrian general during the Great French War.
+He fought in the Battle of Stockach (1799), Hohenlinden (1800), Wagram (1809), Aspern-Essling (1809), Dresden (1813), Mâcon and Limonest (1814) and reached the rank of General of the cavalry (Austria).

-For his services in that conflict, he was created a Commander of the Austrian Military Order of Maria Theresa.
+For his services in that conflict, he was created a Commander of the Austrian Military Order of Maria Theresa and also received the Prussian Order of the Red Eagle and the Bavarian Order of Saint Hubert.

 Despite the vocal objections of her mother, Charlotte of Mecklenburg-Strelitz, Frederick married Princess Elizabeth of the United Kingdom, the third daughter of King George III, in the Queen's House in the Mall (now integrated into Buckingham Palace) on 7 April 1818.
 It was no love match: Elizabeth longed to be free from her domineering mother at any cost, while Frederick needed her sizeable dowry to improve the Landgraviate's strained finances.
+However, by all accounts Frederick treated his bride kindly and affectionately, and the princess reported herself to be quite happy.
 As Elizabeth was over the age of 48 at the time of their marriage, this union produced no offspring.

 Landgrave Frederick V died on 20 January 1820; Frederick succeeded him as monarch of the 221 km2 principality.
 The new Landgrave struggled to repay his father's exorbitant debts.
 Nine years into his reign, the Landgrave died of complications from a pre-existing leg wound.
 He was succeeded by his brother, Louis William.